6 Signs Someone is Addicted to Opiates

 - Lack of motivation

-4. Health effects.
+4. Health effects of Opiate Addiction.
 Opiate addiction can cause physical health risks, including:

 - Increased heart rate